jdenavascues/Drosben/hardware/README.md

 [^c]: Optional tools allow the user to buy 25 mm acrylic tubing in 1 m lengths and cut out their own segments for the multiflipper chambers.
 This makes the tubes, which are one of the most expensive parts, a bit cheaper (as each cut needs to be paid for separately).
 [^d]: The model is within the 'Utilities' folder as 'tube_cutter_reference'.

+> [!CAUTION]
+> Most prints require the use of [supports for floating structures](https://store.anycubic.com/blogs/3d-printing-guides/3d-printing-supports).
+These need to be removed after printing using a flat screwdriver or a knife.
+> Please use a cut resistant glove in the holding hand or a vise (but do not tighten it too much or you will crush the print).

 ## Building the Racks

 ### Printing